jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Star Lord (SC)
 Set: The MCU Battles\
+**Half Celestial**\
-Star-Lord’s Half Celestial power prevents him from being KO’d as long as you have a face-up main character on your side.
+Star-Lord’s **Half Celestial** power prevents him from being KO’d as long as you have a face-up main character on your side.
 However, if Star-Lord has fatal wounds and your main character gets turned face down, Star-Lord will immediately become KO’d.

 ## Thor (MC)
 Set: The MCU Battles\